-Although User Agreements do vary in specific details, there are common responsibility clauses that appear in all, as well as general rights that we seek to negotiate into the User Agreements.
+Although license agreements do vary in specific details, there are common responsibility clauses that appear in all, as well as general rights that we seek to negotiate into the license agreements.

 It is your responsibility to understand what you are allowed or not allowed to do when using a particular database:

 - As an authorized user, you have the right to search the database, view the results and to extract (by e-mailing, printing, or downloading) limited data or articles for personal academic use only.